 History and purpose

 The Executive Pathways Internship Program began as a pilot project in 1995 to meet the challenge of providing qualified protected group candidates to begin correcting the disparity in the department's work force, particularly in higher level management and supervisory positions.
-The program has developed 35 internships over the years and approximately 17 of the students have gone on to fill positions in their chosen field within the department.
-It has become a continuing activity administered by Equal Opportunity and Access.
+The program has developed numerous internships over the years and several students have gone on to fill positions in their chosen field within the department.
+It has become a continuing activity administered by the Human Resources Division.

 The internships are designed to focus on the professional development of students majoring in the areas of public policy, social work, law and related fields.
 The goal is for students to have the opportunity to work and learn in a large government management system and to be a part of policy-making decisions that impact the lives of many Minnesotans.

 DHS will begin accepting applications in January 2018.